- Arsenic is naturally present at high levels in the groundwater of a number of countries.

 Magnitude of the problem

 Arsenic contamination of groundwater is widespread and there are a number of regions where arsenic contamination of drinking-water is significant.
+It is now recognized that at least 140 million people in 50 countries have been drinking water containing arsenic at levels above the WHO provisional guideline value of 10 μg/L (4).

 The symptoms and signs caused by long-term elevated exposure to inorganic arsenic differ between individuals, population groups and geographical areas.
 Thus, there is no universal definition of the disease caused by arsenic.
 This complicates the assessment of the burden on health of arsenic.